 Other studies have examined the dynamics of bank lending and capital econometrically.
 Early studies include Hancock, Laing, and Wilcox (1995), Peek and Rosengren (1995) and Ediz, Michael and Perraudin (1998).
 More recent analyses include Mora and Logan (2010) Francis and Osborne (2012) and Peek and Rosengren (2011).
-For other relevant studies see for example Bassett, Chosak, Driscoll and Zakrajŝek (2010), who examine how bank loan supply shocks feed through into real economic activity.
+For other relevant studiessee for example Bassett, Chosak, Driscoll and Zakrajŝek (2010), who examine how bank loan supply shocks feed through into real economic activity.

 This study may also be viewed as a contribution to the literature on the Swiss banking market.
-This includes among other significant studies Neuberger and Schacht (2005), Dietrich (2009), Dietrich and Wanzenried (2009), Rochet (2014) discusses studies of the economic impact of capital rules in the context of Swiss bank regulation.
+This includes among other significant studies Neuberger and Schacht (2005), Dietrich (2009), Dietrich and Wanzenried (2009).
+Rochet (2014) discusses studies of the economic impact of capital rules in the context of Swiss bank regulation.

 The paper is organised as follows.
-Section 2 describes how we map the Basel BCBS 306 and 307 proposals into estimates of changes in the capital individual banks will hold against exposures in different asset classes.
-Section 3 explains how we analyse the impact on spreads, again by bank and asset class.
-Section 4 presents the results of our calculations.
-Section 5 concludes.
-We provide an appendix on how we estimate risk driver distribution for Swiss bank exposures to other Swiss banks.
+Section 2 describes the proposal changes in capital rules.
+Section 3 details how we map the Basel BCBS 306, 307 and 347 proposals into estimates of changes in the capital individual banks will hold against exposures in different asset classes.
+Section 4 explains how we analyse the impact on spreads, again by bank and asset class.
+Section 5 presents the results of our calculations.
+Section 6 concludes.
+The Appendix contains information on how we estimate risk driver distribution for Swiss bank exposures to other Swiss banks in the context of BCBS 307 rules and the distribution of unrated loans that we employ in implementing BCBS 347 rules.